-Table 5-4: Land Use Yields indicates that Scottsville currently has a very low residential density.
-Its planned density (i.e. current zoning) is much higher and is more compatible with the TMM SDF policy.
-However, the planned high density is spatially concentrated and is a density which is unlikely to be achieved with the current site sizes and configuration prevalent in the areas currently zoned for higher density.
+Table 5-4 indicates that Scottsville currently has a very low gross residential density (7 units per hectare).
+Its planned density (i.e. current zoning) is much higher (i.e. 24 dwelling units per hectare) and is more compatible with the TMM SDF policy.
+However, the planned high density is spatially concentrated and is a density which is unlikely to be achieved with the current site sizes and development configuration prevalent in the areas currently zoned for higher density.

-It is proposed that the existing overall target density be retained, but that it be spatially distributed more strategically across the study area.
-This will promote more realistic implementation of the City's SDF and TOD policy, as well as, enable more land owners to participate in and benefit from increased density and increased mixed use.
+It is proposed that the existing overall target density (of both the existing scheme as well as the SDF) be retained, but that it be spatially distributed more strategically across the study area.
+This will promote more realistic implementation of the City's SDF and TOD policy, as well as, enable more land owners to participate in and benefit from increased density and increased mixed use on their property.

-Densification Opportunities
+Densification Strategies